reema93jain/BI_Engines/README.md

 - Both chDB and duckDB don't need full server installation.
 Its easier to get started just by importing the required module from python library
 - Both ChDB & DuckDB can access data from a wide variety of formats - both on-disk and in-memory(Parquet, CSV, JSON etc)
 - Running SQL queries is very straight forward.
 DuckDB use 'duckdb.sql' command whereas ChDB use 'chdb.query' command to run SQL queries
 - Querying over millions of rows, I found duckDB was faster than chDB.
-Moreover, ChDB fails to execute Query 21 ,hence, I excluded query 21 from the comparison analysis
+Moreover, ChDB fails to execute Query 21 ,hence, I excluded it from the comparison analysis

 TPC-H reference: http://tpc.org/tpc_documents_current_versions/pdf/tpc-h_v3.0.0.pdf